vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 I try Spck version 8.0.8.0 which is the latest version on Google Play Store while I am updating this blog post.
 I do not have anything to say.
 It has received updates.
 But they are not as big as Acode.

 I want to mention that you can not create a project outside the `Android/data/io.spck` folder.
-If you want to delete Spck while keeping your projects, you must save them on a remote git repository such as on [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/).
+To delete Spck while keeping your projects, you must save them on a remote git repository such as on [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/).

 You can access the `io.spck` folder if you are on Android 10 and lower (like me).
 If you can access it, you can move your projects somewhere safe before uninstalling Spck.